wikilinks/neleval/README.md

 Entity linking evaluation
 =========================

-Python evaluation scripts for [TAC](http://www.nist.gov/tac/) entity linking (and related wikification, named entity disambiguation and cross-document coreference tasks).
+Python evaluation scripts for [TAC](http://www.nist.gov/tac/) entity linking and related wikification, named entity disambiguation, and within- and cross-document coreference tasks.

 Requires that `python` (2.7, with Py3k support experimental/partial) be installed on your system with `numpy` (and preferably `scipy` for fast CEAF calculation) and `joblib`. `matplotlib` is required for the `plot-systems` command.